Afsalazeez/Trivia/README.md

 # Trivia
-A Trivia app/game using Open Trivia DB and Numbers API.
+A Trivia app/game using Open Trivia DB and Numbers API using Android Studio and Retrofit.